Solving baby sleep problems: the evidence

-The strategies recommended in our Guide for solving sleep problems are based on scientific evidence of what works in solving infant sleeping and settling problems.
+The strategies recommended in our guide for solving baby sleep problems are based on scientific evidence of what works in solving infant sleeping and settling problems.
 In addition, the strategies presented in the guide have been specifically evaluated in Australian research.
 Here we describe this research and its findings.

-Sleep problems in infants and postnatal depression in mothers are common experiences in Australian families.
-Recent research reveals that 31% of parents believe that their 3 month old has a sleep problem, and approximately 13% of women experience postnatal depression in the 12 months following the birth of their baby.
+Sleep problems in babies and postnatal depression in parents are common experiences in Australian families.
+Recent research reveals that 38% of parents believe that their four-week-old baby has a sleep problem.
+Approximately 13% of women and 10% of men experience postnatal depression in the 12 months following the birth of their baby.

 Could a simple sleep plan help babies and mothers?

-If infant sleep problems and maternal depression are associated, it’s possible that helping parents resolve sleep problems might also have a positive effect on a mother’s mood and wellbeing.
+If baby sleep problems and maternal depression are associated, it’s possible that helping parents resolve sleep problems might also have a positive effect on a mother’s mood and wellbeing.

 Dr Harriet Hiscock and Dr Jordana Bayer, researchers from the Centre for Community Child Health (Royal Children’s Hospital, Melbourne) decided to research this question.
-They wanted to find out whether simple behavioural strategies – controlled comforting and camping out – would be effective in reducing both sleep problems in infants and symptoms of depression in mothers.
+They wanted to find out whether simple behaviour strategies – controlled comforting and camping out – would be effective in reducing both sleep problems in babies and symptoms of depression in mothers.

-A total of 328 mothers participated in the research.
-All mothers were reporting significant sleep problems with their infants at seven months of age.
+A total of 328 mothers took part in the research.
+All mothers were reporting significant sleep problems with their babies at seven months of age.

-Some of these mothers were randomly allocated to a program (treatment group) where they received consultations from a maternal and child health nurse.
+Some of these mothers were randomly allocated to a program (treatment group) where they received consultations from a child and family health nurse.
 The nurse helped the mothers develop an individualised sleep management plan.
 The plan involved positive bedtime routines, controlled comforting or camping out, and strategies for phasing out night-time feeds and dependence on dummies.